Banco Santander (NYSE:SAN) Hits New 52-Week Low at $2.40

 The business has a 50 day moving average of $2.88 and a 200-day moving average of $3.24.
 The stock has a market cap of $42.14 billion, a PE ratio of 4.26 and a beta of 1.29.

 Institutional investors and hedge funds have recently bought and sold shares of the company.
 West Bancorporation Inc. acquired a new stake in shares of Banco Santander in the 4th quarter valued at approximately $25,000.
 CWM LLC lifted its holdings in shares of Banco Santander by 120.1% in the 1st quarter.
 CWM LLC now owns 9,970 shares of the bank’s stock valued at $34,000 after buying an additional 5,441 shares during the period.
 Ieq Capital LLC acquired a new stake in shares of Banco Santander in the 1st quarter valued at approximately $35,000.
 Avantax Advisory Services Inc. acquired a new stake in shares of Banco Santander in the 1st quarter valued at approximately $35,000.
-Finally, Cetera Investment Advisers acquired a new position in Banco Santander during the first quarter worth $35,000.
+Finally, Cetera Investment Advisers acquired a new stake in shares of Banco Santander in the 1st quarter valued at approximately $35,000.
 8.34% of the stock is owned by institutional investors and hedge funds.

 About Banco Santander (NYSE:SAN)